Revolutionary Communist Party Stirs Up Riots in Chicago Over Cop Shooting

 CHICAGO PROTESTS AT THE HANDS OF RADICAL DEMOCRATS

-The Sentinel won’t link to Revcom.us but we will give you the title of one of their articles replete with lies — “Chicago South Side: Pigs Gun Down Another Black Man—People Get into the Streets in Outrage:“The whole damn system is guilty as hell!”
+The Sentinel won’t link to Revcom.us but we will give you the title of one of their articles that is replete with lies — “Chicago South Side: Pigs Gun Down Another Black Man—People Get into the Streets in Outrage:“The whole damn system is guilty as hell!”

 There are other crazies with them, including an anti-semitic pro-Palestine group.
 But it’s mostly driven by revcom.
 They drove riots in New York City a few years back as well and are seen in Ferguson, Florida, wherever there is trouble.